themanyone/crap/README.md

 **Semicolons.** Added to every line, except the line above the indented code block (probably if, for or while).
 If that line needs a semicolon for some reason, just add it manually.
-Other lines that do not receive a semicolon are preprocessor statements like `#define`, and lines that end with any of the characters ` <>;,."=*/&|^!`.
-Ending lines with one of those characters permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
+Other lines that do not receive a semicolon are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters ` <>;,."=*/&|^!`.
+Ending lines with one of those characters or a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.